CCExtractor/sample-platform/README.md

 This repository contains the code for a platform that manages a test suite bot, sample upload and more.
 This platform allows for a unified place to report errors, submit samples, view existing samples and more.
-It was originally developed during GSoC 2015 and rewritten during GSoC 2016.
-It was further improved and worked upon during GSoC 2017 and GSoC 2018.
+It was originally developed during GSoC 2015 and rewritten during the 2016 edition.
+It was further improved and worked upon during GSoC 2017, 2018 and 2019.

 To see the live version of the platform, simply go to [CCExtractor Submission Platform](https://sampleplatform.ccextractor.org/).